Voorhees Township Property Inspection Program

 The first step is to verify that the information on your Property Record Card is up to date and correct.
 The assessor and members of the assessor’s staff are available for property owners who have questions or concerns about their property assessment and the assessment process.
 These discussions are informal, non-adversarial and focused on your property’s market value.
 If you feel there are conditions that diminish the market value of your property, they should be brought to the attention of the Assessment Department.

 If, after discussing your case with the assessor, you believe that your property is still over-valued, you can file an assessment appeal with the Camden County Board of Taxation.
-An appeal can be filed every year <Link to Appeal Form>, <Link to Info Pamphlet>.
+An appeal can be filed every year Click here for an Assessment Appeal Form, Click here for “Sales of Comparable properties” information pamphlet.

 IMPORTANT: The right of appeal expires each year at the close of business on the deadline date, which is always April 1 unless there has been a “district-wide reassessment or revaluation,” in which case it may be extended to May 1.
 If the deadline falls on a weekend or legal holiday, it is extended to the close of business on the first workday after the deadline.